Department of Geography

 435 Environmental Politics (3).
 This course brings geographical perspectives on place, space, scale, and environmental change to the study of environmental politics.
 In lectures, texts, and student research, students examine topics including environmental health risks, globalization and urban environments, and the role of science in environmental politics.
 (GHA)

 436 Governance, Institutions, and Global Environmental Change (3).
-Prerequisite, GEOG 112.
-Permission of the instructor for students lacking the prerequisite.
 Interdisciplinary course for advanced undergraduates and graduate students.
 Focuses on multiscale environmental issues and related social, institutional, governance, and policy challenges.
 Examines key concepts and theories involving global environmental change and problem-solving efforts.

 440 Earth Surface Processes (GEOL 502) (3).
 Prerequisite, GEOG 110.
 This course will focus on the processes of soil formation, erosion, and landform evolution with an emphasis on the interaction of geomorphic processes with surface hydrology and ecosystems.
 (EES)

 441 Introduction to Watershed Systems (3).
-Prerequisite, GEOG 110.
-Introduction to the hydrologic and geomorphic processes and forms in watersheds as applied to problems in flood analysis, water quality, and interactions with ecosystem processes.
-Course will cover the structure of drainage networks, nested catchments, and distribution and controls of precipitation, evaporation, runoff, soil, and groundwater flow.
+Prerequisite, ENEC 202, GEOG 110, or GEOL 213.
+Permission of the instructor for students lacking the prerequisite.
+Introduction to hydrologic and geomorphic processes and forms in watersheds as applied to problems in flood analysis, water quality, and interactions with ecosystem processes.
+Covers drainage networks, nested catchments, and distribution and controls of precipitation, evaporation, runoff, and groundwater flow.
 (EES)

 442 River Processes (3).
 Introduction to landforms and processes associated with flowing water at the earth's surface.
 Hydrology, sedimentology, and theories of channel formation and drainage basin evolution.
 (ESS)